MATH 111 COURSE INFORMATION

 The key to success in this course is the problem material.
 It is very important

 that you try all the assigned problems listed on the syllabus and do all of the WeBWorK problems.
-We recommend you try the assigned problems before you try the WeBWork problems as you generally have only two tries for the WeBWork problems.

 The problems chosen for each textbook section indicate what we feel is important in that